Spring5945/springboot-async/readme.txt

 #Aynsc
-This is my github project of springboot aynsc annotation coding
+This is my github project of springboot async annotation coding